Usio, Inc. (NASDAQ:USIO) Director Michael R. Long Sells 2,000 Shares

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, July 8th.
-The stock was sold at an average price of $5.98, for a total transaction of $11,960.00.
-Following the transaction, the director now directly owns 2,094,475 shares in the company, valued at $12,524,960.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the firm’s stock in a transaction dated Monday, July 12th.
+The stock was sold at an average price of $6.06, for a total value of $12,120.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

 Michael R. Long also recently made the following trade(s):

-Separately, Zacks Investment Research raised shares of Usio from a “hold” rating to a “buy” rating and set a $7.00 target price on the stock in a report on Friday.

-Large investors have recently made changes to their positions in the stock.
+A number of hedge funds have recently bought and sold shares of USIO.
 Dorsey Wright & Associates bought a new position in Usio in the first quarter valued at approximately $40,000.
 Thompson Siegel & Walmsley LLC bought a new position in Usio in the first quarter valued at approximately $99,000.
-BlackRock Inc. increased its stake in Usio by 8.9% in the fourth quarter.
-BlackRock Inc. now owns 37,275 shares of the company’s stock valued at $100,000 after acquiring an additional 3,061 shares during the last quarter.
+BlackRock Inc. grew its stake in Usio by 8.9% in the fourth quarter.
+BlackRock Inc. now owns 37,275 shares of the company’s stock valued at $100,000 after purchasing an additional 3,061 shares in the last quarter.
 Millennium Management LLC bought a new position in Usio in the first quarter valued at approximately $126,000.
-Finally, Citadel Advisors LLC increased its stake in Usio by 26.7% in the first quarter.
-Citadel Advisors LLC now owns 29,474 shares of the company’s stock valued at $189,000 after acquiring an additional 6,220 shares during the last quarter.
-20.74% of the stock is currently owned by institutional investors and hedge funds.
+Finally, Citadel Advisors LLC boosted its stake in shares of Usio by 26.7% during the 1st quarter.
+Citadel Advisors LLC now owns 29,474 shares of the company’s stock worth $189,000 after acquiring an additional 6,220 shares during the period.
+Hedge funds and other institutional investors own 20.74% of the company’s stock.

+Separately, Zacks Investment Research lowered Usio from a “buy” rating to a “hold” rating in a research report on Wednesday.

 About Usio